Why Take a Childbirth Class?

 In today’s world, couples live far away from their families.
-Couples no longer live in tight knit communities nor do they have access to village community.
-Once upon a time our grandmothers lived in neighborhoods or communities.
+Couples no longer live in tight-knit communities nor do they have access to the village community.
+Once upon a time, our grandmothers lived in neighborhoods or communities.
 In those communities, there were lasting relationships and networks of support for motherhood and new parents.
-Your grandmothers and grandfathers lived, worked, celebrated and grieved together.
-Travel and communication was complicated and cost prohibited.
+Your grandmothers and grandfathers lived, worked, celebrated, and grieved together.
+Travel and communication were complicated and cost prohibited.

 Childbirth classes usually have a component of relaxation.
-It can vary from weekly relaxations and visualizations, to massage techniques, mantras and a whole collection of personalized options.
-The reoccurring practices makes couples set aside some time to practice a skill set to empower the partners in the birth room.
-A better understanding of maternal needs and desires in labor combined with a practical skill set for the partner will improve partner-mother relationships both in and out of the birth room.
+It can vary from weekly relaxations and visualizations to massage techniques, mantras, and a whole collection of personalized options.
+The reoccurring practices make couples set aside some time to practice a skill set to empower the partners in the birth room.
+A better understanding of maternal needs and desires in labor combined with a practical skillset for the partner will improve partner-mother relationships both in and out of the birth room.

 A baby enters the world and a woman becomes a mother.
 The partner become a parent.
 Parents become grandparents.
 A new paradigm is created which deserves support from childbirth classes to superior provider communication to an empowering birth experience.